From the author:

 It is true that executives are not "better people" than others - they are "just human beings" and thus are neither infallible nor superior to wrong assessments, fatal decisions and momentous errors.

-But whoever shows respect for employees, who proves greatness by confessing errors, asking for apology, praising others or accepting consequences for a mistake, also acquires respect for himself.
+But those who show respect for employees, who demonstrate greatness by confessing errors, asking for apology, praising others or accepting consequences for a mistake, thereby gain respect for themselves.

 Competent management cool figures